E. T. Mensah: The Tempos and later career

 The original "Tempos" band was formed in 1946 as a "jam session" group by some European soldiers stationed in Accra.
 It played for army dances and at the Accra club.
 Over time, African musicians replaced the European ones, until finally it became an all-African band, led by Joe Kelly and then Guy Warren.
 Mensah joined the band in 1947.
-Shortly after this the band split up, to be reformed again with Mensah as its leader.
+Shortly after this, the band split up, to be reformed again with Mensah as its leader.
+In 1953, E. T. Mensah and the Tempos had a successful tour in Britain.
 The group gained international attention and in 1957 Mensah performed with Louis Armstrong.

+Among Mensah's notable compositions is "Ghana Freedom", described by Myjoyonline as "a timeless record made commercially successful by its melodious composition and significance to Ghana’s independence.
+The lyrics, '…toils of the brave and the sweat of their labour, toils of the brave which have brought results', embody the struggle and reward of the Gold Coasters’ resilience for sovereignty."

 The highlife style of music started to decline in the 1960s, but E. T. Mensah remained active for years afterwards.
-He co-starred on a highly successful album with the Nigerian trumpeter Dr Victor Abimbola Olaiya.
+He co-starred with the Nigerian trumpeter Dr Victor Abimbola Olaiya on a highly successful album, Highlife Giants of Africa Vol. 1, released in 1983.